drrnair/dictatemed-mvp/.zenflow/tasks/identify-and-fix-specific-bugs-0ff2/plan.md

    - Updated Supabase bucket allowed MIME types
    - Updated migration file

+3. **Fixed UI text** in `NewUploadsSection.tsx`:
+   - Updated drop zone text: "PDF, PNG, JPEG, HEIC up to 20MB"

+**Note on HEIC for Referrals**: The referral uploader (`/api/referrals`) intentionally only accepts PDF and text files since it performs AI text extraction.
+HEIC photo support is only for the clinical documents uploader where photos of reports/ECGs make sense.

 **User Action Required**:

 Verify these environment variables are set in **Vercel Production**: